SeoBuAs/Factor_Analysis_MusicalResidualSeats/README.md

 DOI: https://doi.org/10.9728/dcs.2025.26.3.739

 ## Data Availability
-The datasets analyzed during the current study are not publicly available due to copyright restrictions (or privacy concerns).
+The datasets analyzed during the current study are not publicly available due to copyright restrictions.

 ## Data Format
 Each CSV file should contain the following columns: